Save the Children

 Required

-- 7+ years demonstrated experience identifying and securing funding from DAC
+• 7+ years demonstrated experience identifying and securing funding from DAC

-government donors, multilateral agencies, corporate donors and/or foundations. - Demonstrated experience in leading assessments of funding landscapes, and
+• Demonstrated experience in leading assessments of funding landscapes, and

-developing programme funding strategies to meet strategic goals. - Demonstrated ability to solve complex issues through critical thinking, analysis,
+• Demonstrated ability to solve complex issues through critical thinking, analysis,

-definition of a clear way forward and ensuring buy in. - Highly developed networking skills and ability to form productive working
+definition of a clear way forward and ensuring buy in.

-relationships with external donor agencies. - Highly developed interpersonal and communication skills including communicating
+• Highly developed interpersonal and communication skills including communicating

-with impact, influencing, negotiation, and coaching. - Demonstrated people leadership skills, able to effectively manage both direct
+• Demonstrated people leadership skills, able to effectively manage both direct

 reports as well as lead staff in all countries around the region in a matrix

-management relationship. - Demonstrated ability to work effectively as a member of a senior management team,
+• Demonstrated ability to work effectively as a member of a senior management team,

-contributing constructively beyond the role’s specific resource mobilization remit. - Experience in project and change management related to organisational development projects and international, cross-functional teams with a proven history of delivering results.
+• Experience in project and change management related to organisational development projects and international, cross-functional teams with a proven history of delivering results.

-- A high degree of flexibility and adaptability in order to respond to changing needs.
+• A high degree of flexibility and adaptability in order to respond to changing needs.
 Ability and willingness to change work practices and hours in the event of major emergencies including travelling at short notice and for extended periods of time.

-- Fluency in English and [Language essential in country, eg French].
+• Fluency in English and [Language essential in country, eg French].
 Desirable

-- INGO experience and an excellent grasp of operational issues.
+• INGO experience and an excellent grasp of operational issues.

-- A detailed understanding on funding mechanisms for development work such as Save the Children’s.
+• A detailed understanding on funding mechanisms for development work such as Save the Children’s.

 Additional job responsibilities